roodjinocherilus/Porfolio-mobile-version-skeleton/README.md

 # Porfolio-mobile-version-skeleton
 Personal Porfolio from Microverse
-In this repository, with guidance from Microverse, we will create a complete porfolio from sratchg (Mobile and Desktop Version)
+In this repository, with guidance from Microverse, we will create a complete porfolio from scratch (Mobile and Desktop Version)

 ## Built With